-Office of Personnel Managment Guidelines
+Office of Personnel Management Guidelines

-The federal government has a special Schedule A (5 C.F.R.
+The federal government has a special (5 C.F.R.
 213.3102(u)) appointing authority for persons with qualifying Intellectual Disabilities, Severe Physical Disabilities, or Psychiatric Disabilities.
 Disabled veterans may also be considered under special hiring programs for disabled veterans with disability ratings from the Department of Veterans Affairs of 30% or more.

 Federal agencies fill positions two ways, competitively and non-competitively.
 Persons with disabilities may apply for jobs filled either way.
 All persons who are selected for positions must meet the qualification requirements for the jobs and be able to perform the essential duties of the jobs with or without reasonable accommodation.